Skip to main content

 How can I use NotScare for family movie screening?

 Preview movies using our detailed content warnings before family viewing.
 Check for specific triggers your child might have (spiders, loud noises, etc.).
-Our intensity ratings help you choose appropriate content for your child's maturity level.
+Our intensity ratings can help you choose appropriate content for your child's maturity level.

 Are there educational benefits to age-appropriate horror?

 Yes!
-Horror can help children safely explore fears, understand emotions, and develop critical thinking about media.
+Horror may help children safely explore fears, understand emotions, and develop critical thinking about media.
 Classic monster movies often teach lessons about accepting differences.
 Always discuss themes and content with your children afterward.

 What should I do if my child has nightmares after watching horror?